 Full graduate assistantships carry a stipend set by the University and a tuition waiver for up to nine (9) graduate credits per semester.
 Graduate assistants with such appointments are expected to devote twenty (20) hours each week to effectively carry out their assignments.
 Under some circumstances, partial assistantships providing either tuition or a stipend may be granted.
 In such cases, expected time to be devoted is set by the assigning department.
-Graduate assistants are permitted to accept other University employment, however, University policies limit all students to a total of 25 hours of work per week including the graduate assistantships, both full and partial, require that the recipient be registered for at least six (6) graduate credits at Embry-Riddle for any semester of their appointment.
+Graduate assistants are permitted to accept other University employment, however, University policies limit all students to a total of 25 hours of work per week including the Graduate Assistantship.
+All graduate teaching, research, and administrative assistantships, both full and partial, require that the recipient be registered for at least six (6) graduate credits at Embry-Riddle for any semester of their appointment.
 Summer registration is not required, but encouraged.